nick-templates/middleman_starter/source/articles/2016-09-22-hello-world.html.markdown

 My next post will be a rundown on the tech behind this seemingly simple blog and some of the issues I ran across.
 (Cough cough static site generator plus web components).

-Lets move into the future together: technologically, intellectually, emotionally, intimately, but mostly hungrily.
+Lets move into the future together: technologically, intellectually, emotionally, intimately, but mostly tiredly.